Unitarian Universalists

 This month’s activities:

 • Lunch in Potomac Café from Noon – 1pm.
-Join Chaplain Jenkins at the largest table for lunch and casual conversation.
+Join Chaplain Jenkins at the largest table for a casual lunch a conversation.

 • Meditation at 2PM in VSQ Music Room – Catherine Brousseau, Meditation Leader & Riderwood Resident

-DISCUSS: Chaplain Anthony will lead us in a conversation exploring gratitude as a spiritual practice in our personal relationships.
+• DISCUSS: Chaplain Anthony will lead us in a conversation exploring some physical, emotional, spiritual, and meditative tools for resilience.

 Liberal Lines